 Lithops will happily flower without any fertilizing.

 Lithops grow slowly, it may take over 10 years before the plant outgrows its pot.
 However if you choose to divide the plant you will need to know how to repot it.
-Some people also like to repot plants soon after purchasing them.
-This is how to repot a living stone plant:
+Some people also like to repot plants soon after purchasing them to stimulate growth.
+This is how to repot lithops with care:

 Select a clean, deep pot that will be able to hold the long taproot.
 While 3” should be fine, a 5” or 6” pot is ideal.
 This larger pot, will give the taproot more room to grow without becoming deformed.